ajcollaro/PaedOxSolvers/README.md

 SMO solvers and PaedOx QP provide good solutions.
 PaedOx QP introduced a box violation during polishing and so the pre-polished solution was accepted and reported.

-MATLAB L1QP (quadprog) converged to a degenerate near-zero QP objective and so may not be suitable for large kernel SVR.
+MATLAB L1QP (quadprog) converged to a degenerate near-zero QP objective and so so may not be suitable for large kernel SVR.

 ## Outlier detection using One-Class SVM / Support Vector Clustering (Experiment 6)
 This experiment is a head-to-head comparison using the large dataset from Experiment 5 to train an OC-SVM to identify outliers or anomalies.
 In this scenario, 5% of recordings are assumed to be outliers.
 PaedOx uses the rescaled formulation, where $0 \le \alpha_i \le 1$ and $\sum_{i=1}^{l} \alpha_i = \nu l$.